-On 26 February 1970 you submitted a written request for an undesirable discharge in order to avoid trial by court-martial for assault consummated by battery.
+The Board found that you enlisted in the Marine Corps on 26 July 1972.
+You served without incident until 13 March 1975, when you submitted a written request for an undesirable discharge in order to avoid trial by court-martial for an unauthorized absence of 334 days.
 Prior to submitting this request you conferred with a qualified military lawyer at which time you were advised of your rights and warned of the probable adverse consequences of accepting such a discharge.
-Your request was granted and, as a result of this action, you were spared the stigma of a court-martial conviction and the potential penalties of a punitive discharge and confinement at hard labor.
-You received an undesirable discharge on 23 March 1970.
+Your request was granted and, as a result of this action, you were spared the stigma of a courtmartial conviction and the potential penalties of a punitive discharge and confinement at hard labor.
+On 25 March 1975 you received a final physical examination that found you qualified for separation.
+You received an undesirable discharge on 28 March 1975.

-In its review of your application the Board carefully weighed all potentially mitigating factors, such as your youth and immaturity and your combat record in Vietnam, including the award of the

-Purple Heart.
-However, the Board found that these factors were not sufficient to warrant recharacterization of your discharge given the seriousness of the offense that resulted in your request for discharge, and unauthorized absences totalling more than three months.
-The Board believed that considerable clemency was extended to you when your request for discharge to avoid trial by court-martial was approved since, by this action, you escaped the possibility of confinement at hard labor and a punitive discharge.
+In its review of your application the Board carefully weighed all potentially mitigating factors, such as your youth and immaturity and the contention that you should have been medically discharged.
+However, the Board found that these factors were not sufficient to warrant recharacterization of your discharge given your request for discharge to avoid trial for an unauthorized absence of more than 11 months.
+The Board believes that considerable clemency was extended to you when your request for discharge to avoid trial by court-martial was approved since, by this action, you escaped the possibility of confinement at hard labor and a punitive discharge.
 Further, the Board concluded that you received the benefit of your bargain when your request for discharge was granted and should not be permitted to change it now.
+In this regard, there is no evidence in the record, and you have provided none, that you should have received a medical discharge.
 Therefore, the Board concluded that no change to the discharge is warranted.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.